riophae/eslint-config-riophae/README.md

 }
 ```

-An alternative preset is also provided if you are coding in ES5:
+In case of linting ES5 and below, an alternative preset is also provided:

 ```js
 {